Don't you wish you were this cool? Well, actually...Captain Universe

 - Powers via Possession: Though the Unipower doesn't really force the host to do anything, only tells him what he has to do.
 Presumably if you disobey, it'll just leave you.

 - Steve Ditko: Co-created the character with Bill Mantlo.

 - Story Breaker Power: The Unipower-powered Spider-Man punched the friggin' Juggernaut (bitch!) out of New York City!

 - Superpower Lottery: You win it!!
 For a few minutes anyway.

-- You Suck: Inverted- anyone can be Captain Universe, even an old man in a coma.
+- This Loser Is You: Inverted- anyone can be Captain Universe, even an old man in a coma.